officelearn/azure-docs.sv-se/articles/load-balancer/quickstart-load-balancer-standard-public-portal.md

 6. Stäng RDP-sessionen med *myVM1*.
 7. Upprepa steg 1 till 6 för att installera IIS och den uppdaterade filen iisstart.htm på *myVM2* och *myVM3*.

-## <a name="test-the-load-balancer"></a>Testa Load Balancer
+## <a name="test-the-load-balancer"></a>Test the Load Balancer
 1. Hitta den offentliga IP-adressen för lastbalanseraren på skärmen **Översikt**.
-Välj **alla tjänster** i den vänstra menyn, Välj **alla resurser**och välj sedan **myPublicIP**.
+Select **All services** in the left-hand menu, select **All resources**, and then select **myPublicIP**.

 2. Kopiera den offentliga IP-adressen och klistra in den i webbläsarens adressfält.
 IIS-webbserverns standardsida visas i webbläsaren.

    ![IIS-webbserver](./media/tutorial-load-balancer-standard-zonal-portal/load-balancer-test.png)

-Om du vill se Load Balancer distribuerar trafik över alla tre virtuella datorer kan du anpassa standard sidan för varje virtuell dators IIS-webbserver och sedan framtvinga en uppdatering av webbläsaren från klient datorn.
+To see the Load Balancer distribute traffic across all three VMs, you can customize the default page of each VM's IIS Web server and then force-refresh your web browser from the client machine.

 ## <a name="clean-up-resources"></a>Rensa resurser

-Ta bort resurs gruppen, Load Balancer och alla relaterade resurser när de inte längre behövs.
-Om du vill göra det väljer du den resurs grupp (*myResourceGroupSLB*) som innehåller Load Balancer och väljer sedan **ta bort**.
+When no longer needed, delete the resource group, Load Balancer, and all related resources.
+To do so, select the resource group (*myResourceGroupSLB*) that contains the Load Balancer, and then select **Delete**.

 ## <a name="next-steps"></a>Nästa steg

-I den här snabb starten har du skapat en Standard Load Balancer anslutna virtuella datorer till den, konfigurerat Load Balancer trafik regel, hälso avsökning och sedan testat Load Balancer.
+In this quickstart, you created a Standard Load Balancer, attached VMs to it, configured the Load Balancer traffic rule, health probe, and then tested the Load Balancer.
 Om du vill läsa mer om Azure Load Balancer fortsätter du till självstudierna för Azure Load Balancer.

 > [!div class="nextstepaction"]
 > [Självstudier om Azure Load Balancer](tutorial-load-balancer-standard-public-zone-redundant-portal.md)